In this post, we summarize 55 interesting statistical facts, proving the importance and effectiveness of data visualization in communication.

 If you’re working with interactive data visualizations destined to live on the internet, Google Charts might be the best tool for you.
 Google Charts can pull data from various sources—including Salesforce, SQL databases, and Google Sheets—and uses HTML5/SVG technology to generate 18 types of charts, which explains why it is the popular free option among all the tools out there.

 Zoho Analytics is a data visualization tool specifically designed for professionals looking to visualize business intelligence.
 User-friendly dashboards are widely used to visualize sales and marketing data such as revenues, costs, and pipelines.

 There are other tools that work similarly to Zoho Analytics and are tailored to sales and marketing professionals.
 HubSpot and Databox are two examples, both of which include powerful data visualization capabilities.

 Professionals looking into generating charts, maps, and other graphics for use online can consider Datawrapper.
 The tool’s original intended audience was reporters working on news stories, but any professional responsible for managing a website can find value in it.

 Datawrapper also offers team collaboration features and integrations to Slack and Teams will come in handy to share your visuals across organizations.

-What sets Piktochart apart from the other tools is that anyone can use it to create infographics and interactive dashboard.
+What sets Piktochart apart from the other tools is that anyone can use it to create infographics and interactive dashboard (see video below).
 Piktochart offers 16 different charts that you can use in your infographics, reports, and dashboards.
 Additionally, the tool includes a drag-and-drop editor, hundreds of templates, thousands of icons and millions of photos that are free to use.
 The possibilities are endless with Piktochart, which is why it’s the preferred option among creative professionals.

 Infographics and data visualization